raviumadi/trax/Technology.md

 Where Trax truly stands out is in its ability to provide actionable insights based on your performance history.
 The tracker compiles your workout data over time, highlighting your strengths, pinpointing lagging exercises, and offering suggestions to improve balance in your routine.
 Imagine a personal trainer that constantly evaluates your workouts, notices when your shoulder presses are lagging behind your bench presses, and suggests incorporating a specific shoulder exercise to bring balance to your training.
 That’s what Trax does.

-By automating the mundane aspects of tracking and planning, the Trax Fitness Tracker allows users to focus on what they love — the workout itself — while ensuring that their routines are optimized for progress.
+By automating the mundane aspects of tracking and planning, the Trax Workout Tracker allows users to focus on what they love — the workout itself — while ensuring that their routines are optimized for progress.

 ### The Technology: AI at Your Wrist (or Ankle)